ibrahimjml/Laravel-tailwind-blog/README.md

 ### Features

 #### User Authentication/Authorization and Profile Management
-- **User Registration and Login:** Secure user authentication register/login styled with Tailwind.
+- **User Registration and Login:** Manually implemented Secure user authentication register/login for full customization and best experience.
-- **Profile Management:** Users can view their profiles including posts,number of posts,total likes/comments,and update their profiles settings name ,email, including changing their profile images.
+- **Profile Management:** Users can view their profiles including posts,number of posts,total likes/comments,and edit profile settings name ,email, change password only authorized can access it, including changing their profile image,update and delete current one.
 - **Password Management:** Users can change their passwords and reset them if forgotten.
-- **Middleware/Policies:** Implement custom middleware for post owner to delete his own post,implement policies to user who can delete comment/reply ,edit profile setting.
+- **Middleware/Policies:** Implement custom middleware for posts, and implement policies to users/posts for authorization and more secure.
--

 #### Blog Posts
-- **Create, Read, Update, and Delete (CRUD) Operations:** Users can create new blog posts, edit existing ones, and delete posts they have authored.
+- **Create, Read, Update, and Delete (CRUD) Operations:** Users can create new blog post, edit existing one, and delete post they have authored.
-- **Save Posts:** Users can save posts to saved using fetchApi, with the ability to view and remove saved posts.
+- **Save Posts:** Implement Save/Unsave button using fetchApi, user can access to saved page, with the ability to view and remove saved posts.
-- **Slugs:** Implemented slugs for each post to create descriptive, enhancing search engine visibility and improving user experience.
+- **Slugs:** Implemented a unique slug for each post to create descriptive, enhancing search engine visibility and improving user experience.
-- **Like:** Using fetchApi user can Like/Unkike with animation falling hearts to improve user experience.
+- **Like:** Implement Like/Unkike button using fetchApi with Like animation falling hearts for better user experience.

 #### Comments and Replies
 - **Comment on Posts:** Users can add comments to blog posts.